Radon Audubon, PA 19407

 On average, 20,000 Americans die each year from radon exposure.
 Most of the exposure happens in their own home, where radon has a chance to build up over time because it is trapped by the walls and foundation.
 The percentage of radon contamination in Montgomery County homes can be very high.
 Radon in Audubon affects on average 10-40% of all homes.

-For help with Radon Testing and Radon Mitigation in Audubon
+For help with Radon Testing and Radon Remediation in Audubon

 Contact a professional today about your home.
 Radon testing can verify that you are living in a safe environment, and if not Radon mitigation specialists can help you make your home safe for your family.